Palakis/hassio-addons/liquidsoap/README.md

 If your script needs to use external medias, Home Assistant's `media` folder is mapped to `/media` within the add-on's filesystem.

+The `environment` config option can be used to pass a list of environment variables (in the `NAME=value` format) to the Liquidsoap process.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg
 [armhf-shield]: https://img.shields.io/badge/armhf-yes-green.svg